ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

 Scroll down to make sure all of the data is populated.
 If you see a "Load More" button at the bottom, click it and continue scrolling.
 Repeat as necessary until everything has been loaded on the page.

 Now it's time to run the code titled **2_extract_overview_data**.
 Make sure to replace the text that says _Insert Your Folder Path and File Name Here_ on Line 33.
-An example has been provided.
+An example has been provided on the line below.

 You should now have a Data Frame that looks something like this: